-Ion Channel Services
+Ion Channel Screening

 Whether you want to explore an ion channel as a potential new target or understand cardiovascular liability, or other liabilities, ApconiX can help you with our electrophysiology expertise, customer-focused flexibility and rapid delivery of high data quality.
+The services we offer include hERG screening and CiPA assays, complemented by a wide range of assay development and ion channel screening services.

 “Your data turnaround time is incredibly good and it really helps us track the SAR and progress our compounds in a rapid and efficient manner.
 Thanks ApconiX for your wonderful support to Bugworks.”